Bangarh

-Bangarh is an ancient city situated in Gangarampur, West Bengal, India.
-From the finding of Damodarpur inscription we know that Bangarh was the ancient city and the administrative centre of Kotivarsha Vishaya (territorial division), itself part of the wider administrative unit of Pundravardhana Bhukti (mentioned in the inscription), which had Mahasthangarh as its capital in the period of Chandras, Varmans and Senas.
-After the Senas were defeated by the Muslims under Muhammad Bakhtiyar Khalji, Devkot was established as their capital where Muhammad Bakhtiyar Khalji died.
+Bangarh is an archaeological site situated in Gangarampur, West Bengal, India.
+It represents the ancient and medieval city of Kotivarsha (Koṭivarṣa, or Koṭīvarṣa), also called Devikot, which was an important commercial, religious, and administrative centre.

+Based on archaeological finds, Kotivarsha appears to have first become a significant town around the Shunga period.
+A local tradition of goddess worship appears to have been present by this point, which later becomes attested in literary sources.
+Kotivarsha was the capital of a vishaya (district) within the province of Pundravardhana during the Gupta period.
+By approximately the period c.
+550–650, Kotivarsha was "a centre of the goddess-oriented Tantric Shaivism".
+It also appears to have held significance within Vaishnavism and Buddhism, with at least one work of Buddhist tantric literature describing the city as a pilgrimage site.

+Kotivarsha continued to hold significance during the period of Islamic rule.
+It is attested as a district capital as late as the 1590s.

 Names

 The 12th-century writer Hemachandra wrote that the names Koṭivarṣa, Bāṇapura, Devīkoṭa, Umāvana, and Śoṇitapura all referred to the same place.
 A similar list was provided by Puruṣottama, except he had Uṣāvana instead of Umāvana.
 Bāṇapura is the apparent ancestor of the present name Bangarh; the place is supposed to be connected with the mythical king Bāṇa.
 The fort at Bangarh is also called "Damdamaḥ" in recent times.